xEnded/SCPSL-Translations/.github/CONTRIBUTING.md

 Credits / Author
 ---
-You are only eligible for the credits.txt if you meet one of these requirements.
+You are only eligible for manifest credits if you meet one of these requirements.

 1. Updating one translation (or more) regularly with each update.
 2. You added a full translation